oznogon/gattaibushido-public/rules/03_basic_play.md

 The **+Trauma** trigger is the primary method for applying direct damage to both Pilots and Threats.

-**Pilots:** Against Pilots, it damages them by temporarily lowering their Commitments.
-Each time a Pilot suffers +Trauma, she must temporarily reduce a Commitment rank of her choosing by 1 point.
-Commitments cannot be reduced below Zero (0) ranks, and when all of her Commitments are at Zero she enters Crisis Mode.
-See p.
-SQUARP for full details on Commitments and Crisis Modes.
+**Pilots:** Against Pilots, it damages them by temporarily lowering their six core Stats.
+Each time a Pilot suffers +Trauma, she must temporarily reduce a Stat rank of her choosing by 1 point.
+A Stat cannot be reduced below Zero (0) ranks.
+Reducing a stat also reduces the balance maximum of its parent Commitment.
+For more info on managing Stat and Commitment loss, see "*Pilots: Commitments & Attributes*" (p.
+XX).

 **Threats:** Against Threats, this trigger directly lowers the enemy's Threat Rating.
 If a Threat's Rating is reduced to Zero (0), it is defeated and removed from play.

-**Both:** Pilot and Threats can spend Buffer tokens to prevent +Trauma that targets or affects them, at a cost of one token per point of Commitment or Threat reduction prevented.
+**Both:** Pilot and Threats can spend Buffer tokens to prevent +Trauma that targets or affects them, at a cost of one token per point of Stat or Threat reduction prevented.

 # Conflict Type 1: Fiat ("Just say what happens")